 Below is a link to a PDF that includes a description of the program and a membership form that library staff can print, complete and mail.
 The library Discovery Pass programs operates on a calendar year.
 For more information, contact Tim Holmes: firstname.lastname@example.org, 518-359-7800 x107.

-A Membership is good for 12 months from purchase, belongs to an Individual or to a Household, and makes it easy to share your admission benefits with friends & family.
+A Membership belongs to an individual or a household, is good for 12 months from purchase, and makes it easy to share The Wild Center with friends & family.
 As long as one Member is present, the other admissions on your membership can be anyone of your choosing.
-Members also receive discounts in the store and cafe, and have special access to The Wild Center, such as early morning openings on Wild Walk in July and August.
+Members also receive discounts in the store and cafe, and have special access such as the early Thursday mornings on Wild Walk in July and August.

 - one adult

 - 2 adults & 3 children through age 17